Description

 route-wait:

-The time the primary unit waits after receiving routing table update before sending the update to the subordinate units in the cluster.
+The time the primary unit waits after receiving the routing table update before sending the update to the subordinate units in the cluster.

 The route-wait range is 0 to 3600 seconds.
 The default route-wait is 0 seconds.